leebaird/discover/README.md

 3. Previous menu
 ```

-* Use different tools to create a target list including Angry IP Scanner, arp-scan, netdiscover, and nmap pingsweep.
+* Use different tools to create a target list including Angry IP Scanner, arp-scan, netdiscover, and Nmap pingsweep.

 ### CIDR, List, IP, Range, or URL
 ```